worldline/learning-kotlin/docs/src/index.md

 **We design payments technology that powers the growth of millions​ of businesses around the world.
 Engineering the next frontiers​ in payments technology​**

 - Leader in payment and secured transactions
-- Over 50bn transactions/year​
+- Over 50 billion transactions/year​
-- 7000+ engineers​ in over 40 countries
+- 7000+ engineers in over 40 countries
-- A huge & diverse​ tech-stack
+- A huge & diverse tech-stack

 ::: tip
 This training is also available in [French](/fr/) / Cette formation est aussi disponible en [Français](/fr/)